 Digimarc Corporation (DMRC) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, June 3, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Digimarc Corporation ("Digimarc" or the "Company") (NASDAQ: DMRC ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., June 4, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Digimarc Corporation ("Digimarc" or the "Company") (NASDAQ: DMRC ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN DIGIMARC CORPORATION (DMRC), CLICK HERE BEFORE JULY 8, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN DIGIMARC CORPORATION (DMRC), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JULY 8, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?